 - Why do you want to go to graduate school?

 - How have you prepared for graduate study in communication (e.g., relevant coursework, research projects, conference participation, independent study projects, post-baccalaureate courses)?

 - Are there personal contextual factors that the graduate committee should know when reviewing your application?

 - An analytical writing essay.
-In no more than two pages, craft a response to one of the statements below.
+In no more than two pages (single or double spaced), craft a response to one of the statements below.
 The statements reflect a controversy in the communication studies discipline.
 Your task is to write a response describing the extent to which you support or oppose the claim.
 There is no one right answer.
 We want to see you develop an argument, make a case for your position, discuss possible counter-arguments, and demonstrate your writing ability.
-Feel free to use sources.
+Feel free to use sources to support your claims.

 - (1) Communication is an effect, not a cause.